 Academic Support Resources

 - One-to-one academic coaching is available to any GBA student looking for support with time management, creating a study plan, breaking down large projects or papers, managing procrastination and/or accountability.
-Email Mary Ellen (email@example.com) to schedule a coaching meeting.
+Visit the Tutor Finder to make an appointment with an academic coach.

 - Academic skills workshops are offered to help students adjust to the demands of graduate school.
 Topics include time management and planning, strategies for reading and note taking, managing procrastination, tackling test preparation and test taking, English conversation practice and more.
-Check out the StAAR Center website for scheduled workshops.
+Check out the StAAR Center website for scheduled workshops and the Graduate Student Programming page for more information about the various resources provided.

 - The Ginn Library Writing Center tutors are available to provide online assistance with strategies for composing and organizing papers and other written documents.